micz/wp-500px-jsgallery/readme.txt

 == Changelog ==

+= 2.0.1 =
+* CSS improvements.
+* Links to 500px.com are now opened in a new window.
+* Link to the image on 500px is now on the image title.
+*

 = 2.0 =
 * 500px link is no more explicitly displayed.
 Now the "See this image at full size on 500px" statement is a link itself.
 * New responsive CSS added.
 To be not disruptive only for upgrade, the "Use CSS version 1" option must be deselected to use the new gallery layout.